This is what you’ll do in your journey to becoming a midwife.

 Nizhoni Institute of Midwifery prepares midwifery students to provide excellent care to healthy pregnant women and their newborns, including the ready identification of complications requiring consultation or referral.
 Does that sound like a mouthful?
 Hold on—it gets better.

 Your class sessions will be relaxed and informal, with questions, answers, and practical skills (health assessments, histories, vitals checks) demonstrated and then practiced on one another.
 Classrooms have comfortable furniture, or you may sit on the floor, but school room desks are not the way we do things at Nizhoni.
 (Forget about dozing off in lectures because you’ll be active and involved.)
 In lab sessions, you’ll work with up-to-date models and materials.
 In preceptorships, you’ll observe and participate in labor and delivery—the very thing you’ve set your long-term goals on!

 If you’ve ever played a musical instrument, you know that it takes both knowledge (theory by instruction) and physical skills (practice and performance) to be a musician.
 With Nizhoni’s program, you’ll develop the analytical skills and critical thinking pathways that provide the foundation for clinical problem-solving.

-The program meets course objectives through guided study, discussion, clinical skills practice, multi-media materials, computer-based education, and clinical preceptorship.
-Learning activities are evidence-based and oriented toward the synthesis of didactic information with midwifery practice.
+The program meets course objectives through guided study, discussion, clinical skills practice, multi-media materials, computer-based education, and clinical preceptorship (skills acquisition).
+Learning activities are evidence-based and oriented toward the midwifery practice.

 Graduates of Nizhoni Institute of Midwifery are prepared to: